C6H15/Boundaries/docs/guide/tutorial.md

 ---

 # Tutorial {#1}
 This tutorial will guide you through a basic implementation of Boundaries.
-By the end of this tutorial, you should have a good understanding of how boundaries are created and track parts for collision detection.
+By the end of this tutorial, you should have a good understanding of how boundaries are created to track parts.

 ## Prerequisites
 - A basic understanding of [Luau](https://create.roblox.com/docs/luau)